Fellowship Scheme updates:

 - Researchers that currently hold an EPSRC Fellowship will be not be affected.

-The EPSRC Fellowship aims to provide greater support to the aspiring and current world-leading individuals who are delivering the highest quality research to meet UK and global priorities.
-Through links to our strategic priorities and focussing on areas where growth is required, Fellowships develop the next generation of researchers with the greatest potential across the postdoctoral, early and established career stages.
+The EPSRC Fellowship aims to provide greater support to aspiring and current world-leading individuals who are delivering the highest quality research to meet UK and global priorities.
+Through links to our strategic priorities and focusing on areas where growth is required, EPSRC Fellowships develop the next generation of researchers with the greatest potential across the postdoctoral, early and established career stages.
 The EPSRC Fellowship is a personal award which enables applicants to design a flexible package to facilitate delivery of a novel and outstanding piece of world-leading research.
 Fellowships also support training for the duration of the award to enable them to develop research leadership skills, raise the profile of STEM and EPSRC and gain the experience required to enable them to advance their career.

-EPSRC's Capability and challenge themes have gone through an initial exercise of prioritising the areas in which fellowships will be offered.
-This will be an on-going process and will be updated on a regular basis throughout the Delivery Plan period.
+EPSRC's Capability and Challenge themes regularly review and prioritise the areas in which Fellowships will be offered.
+This is an ongoing process and will be updated on a regular basis throughout the Delivery Plan period.

-It is expected that eligible Research Organisations (see the UK Research and Innovation page on eligible Organisations) who wish to submit fellowship applications to EPSRC will identify a number of suitable applicants as specified by the guidelines and within the defined research area and career stage.
+It is expected that eligible Research Organisations (see the UK Research and Innovation page on eligible Organisations) who wish to submit fellowship proposals to EPSRC will identify a number of suitable candidates as specified by the guidelines and within the defined research area and career stage.
 Research Organisations should only put forward the most able applicants.